Two to Tango

-Two to Tango, also known as Matar es morir un poco ("To Kill is To Die a Little"), is a 1989 American-Argentine suspense film directed by Héctor Olivera and based on the classic novel Last Days of the Victim by José Pablo Feinmann, who also co-wrote the screenplay.
+Two to Tango, also known as Matar es morir un poco ("To Kill is To Die a Little"), is a 1989 American-Argentine suspense film directed by Héctor Olivera and based on the novel Last Days of the Victim by José Pablo Feinmann, who also co-wrote the screenplay.
 It was one in a number of ten movies Roger Corman produced in Argentina during the 1980s.

-Synopsis
+Plot

-A professional assassin who does not wish to continue as such receives an order from his employer (a mysterious "Company") to kill one last target in Buenos Aires.
-While completing this task, he falls in love with the lover of his future victim, to whom he proposes fleeing to Nepal together.
-But suddenly everything gets complicated.
+A hitman who wishes to leave his line of work is tasked by his agency with killing one final target in Buenos Aires, but the situation becomes complicated when he falls in love with his target's lover and asks her to flee to Nepal with him.